craighaiss/tech-writing-portfolio/pages/reading-obd-codes.md

     ![OBD-II port](images/obd-ii-scan-port.jpg)

-4. If your ODB-II scan tool has a `Power` button, press it now.
+4. If your OBD-II scan tool has a `Power` button, press it now.

 5. Turn the key in the ignition to the `On` position.
 The display on your OBD-II scan tool should now be active.